Sarah Thornton - and son Max - offer great advice for a family visit to Legoland

 Would we visit Legoland again?
 No. Would we recommend it?
 Yes, especially if you have younger children.
 It may be a faded primary-coloured assault on your senses, but the kids love it.

-Air New Zealand fly direct from Auckland to Los Angeles, with one-way Economy Class flights starting from $909.
+Getting there: Air New Zealand flies direct from Auckland to Los Angeles.